-When you set off on your own backpacking adventure you will meet so many interesting new people, see so many interesting new things and have new experiences you never even imagined thrust upon you that it makes it impossible to fit everything into an already packed itinerary.
+When you set off on your own backpacking adventure you will meet so many interesting new people, see so many interesting new things and have so many new experiences you never even imagined thrust upon you that it makes it impossible to fit everything into an already packed itinerary.

-Don’t get me wrong I understand the urge to see as much as you can and tick off all the must see sights on your trip, especially if you have limited time in any given place, and I agree that does require some planning.
+Don’t get me wrong I understand the urge to see as much as you can and tick off all the must see sights on your trip, especially if you have limited time in any given place, and I agree that any gap year or backpacking trip does require some planning.

 I have had some of my best travel experiences completely by accident, completely unplanned, simply because I was willing to change my plans at the last second and go with a gut decision.

 I could have panicked and got all stressed, but I simply ditched my already rough itinerary, postponed my visit to Ko Chang for a bit and headed for Siem Reap instead.
-I had no guide book for Cambodia, no prior research or clue of what was there, and it ended up being one of the absolute highlights of an already amazing trip!
+I had no guide book for Cambodia, no prior research or clue of what was there, I just figured it out as I went along and it ended up being one of the absolute highlights of an already amazing trip!

 “We often get so caught up in our destination that we forget to appreciate the journey.
 Appreciation is a wonderful thing, don’t overlook it.”
-Unknown quote.

 I have kept this independent, go with the flow spirit in every trip and adventure I have taken since that very first backpacking trip, and I have had some amazing experiences and met some amazing people as a result.